JinaZhu/World-Traveler/README.md

 $ git clone https://github.com/JinaZhu/World-Traveler.git
 ```

-Install dependencies
+Install backend dependencies

+**Make sure you are in the root project directory**

 ```
 $ pip3 install -r requirements.txt
 ```

-Create a file `.env` to store your backend API keys
+Create a file `.env` to store your backend API keys in your root project directory

 ```
 GOOGLE_API="YOUR_KEY"